XASResourceWorkbook/XASResourceWorkbook/README.md

 - Lesson 15: Writing a Beamline Proposal
 - Lesson 16: X-ray Raman Scattering

-Lesson titles are also a work in progress

 #### Acknowledgements: This work was supported by subcontract to the University of Washington under a National Science Foundation Small business Technology Transfer (STTR) award, Grant No.1937879, made to easyXAFS LLC.